SoA-UET/frontend-core-portal/docs/services/partner/S09_Partner_General_Information_Service.md

 ### Main Flow: Connect to Telcenter Core

-1. Admin Telcenter Partner obtains the Core API URL, appropriate Partner ID, and API key.
+1. Admin Telcenter Partner obtains the Core API URL and API key.
 He then enters all this into a frontend.

-2. The frontend calls API H11 to verify the Core connection.
+2. The frontend calls API H26 to test the connection to Telcenter Core with the given credentials.

-3. Once verified, the backend (S09) saves the credentials and information input earlier.
+3. The backend (S09), upon receiving that H26 request,
+   calls API H11 to verify
+   the connection to Telcenter Core.

+4. Once verified, S09 returns `partner_id` to the frontend
+   (obtained from H11).

+5. The frontend calls API H25
+   to save the Core connection information, including `core_url`, `api_key`, and `partner_id`.

-4. Later, S09 would offer the core connection information (API URL, Partner ID and API key) to other services via A12 API.
+5. Later, S09 would offer the core connection information (API URL, Partner ID and API key) to other services via A12 API.

-If it fails at any stage, return the appropriate error response via RabbitMQ.

 ## This Service's APIs